-Geopacific's strategy is to develop Kou Sa to generate revenue that will support expansion.
-The target is a 'kickstarter', maiden resource and scoping study to take the project into production with a modest but profitable operation and ongoing exploration to increase the scale of the project well beyond the initial resource.
+Geopacific's strategy remains focussed on developing Kou Sa to generate revenue that will support continued expansion.
+The target is to establish a 'kickstarter', maiden resource and scoping study to take the project into production with a modest but profitable initial operation with ongoing exploration to increase it's scale well beyond the initial resource.